arkatebi/OpenWorld-problem/README.md

 <a name="genSets" />
 ### Training and Evaluation Sets

-The details of the usage description of this software are as follows.
+The details of how to collect the training and evaluation data sets are as follows.

 <a name="genTrainingSet" />
 #### Training Set (TS)